Fastelavn: What is the Danish childrens’ carnival all about?

-Fastelavn can roughly be described as the Danish Carnival because children wear costumes and go out asking for candy or money.
+Fastelavn can roughly be described as a Danish version of the pre-Lent Carnival tradition associated with Roman Catholic countries, in which children wear costumes and go out asking for candy or money.

 “Kids love it.
 They get to dress up in costumes twice a year, and it’s a big thing at school and day care,” says mother of three Tove Spissøy Gerhardsen.
 “But costumes are expensive so we don’t make as much out of Fastelavn as we do Halloween.
 And of course, a youngster cannot go dressed as, say Superman, for both days.
 In general – and I believe a lot of other parents share my opinion – Halloween costumes may have a higher priority, but everybody still enjoys Fastelavn.”